 - Trauma- and Stressor-Related Disorders

 The SSA’s Listing of Impairments—also known as the Blue Book—includes a section for mental disorders which discusses the symptoms, severity, and duration of the illness required to qualify for disability benefits.
 In general, applicants must have a medically documented history of the disorder over a period of at least two years.
-The section is divided into 11 categories, including the following:

 Each type of disorder will be evaluated based on a specific set of criteria, but you must be able to show that you have participated in ongoing treatment and that, despite trying to control symptoms, you are unable to function in a work environment.